 When we believe that the follicles have developed to an appropriate size and number we instruct the patient to use an injection to trigger ovulation.
 The egg retrieval procedure then takes place 36 hours later.

-This procedure is carried out by one of ReproMed’s doctors in our operating theaters in Dublin.
+This procedure is carried out by one of ReproMed’s doctors in our operating theatres in Dublin.
 It is carried out under local anaesthesia or sedation and is relatively quick: the average procedure lasting approximately 20 minutes depending on the number of follicles the patient has.

 Using a needle and with the guidance of ultrasonography, the doctor retrieves the fluid from inside the follicles and passes to the embryologist who examines the fluid for the presence of eggs.